Definition of Option Adjusted Spreads

 Solution:

-Spread can be calculated by first converting the differences between the market price and the fair price of each bond into the yield.
+To calculate the spread, first convert the differences between the market price and the fair price of each bond into the yield.

 YTM = ((Face value/Bond price) 1/Time period)-1